Scalar-Induced Electromagnetic Radiation: Comparison with Axion-Like Particles and Implications for Modified Gravity: Acknowledgement

-T.K. is supported by National Science Foundation of China (No.~12403003), National Key R\&D Program of China (No.~2021YFA0718500), and Grant-in-Aid of Hubei Province Natural Science Foundation (No.~2022CFB817).
+T.K. is supported by National Key R\&D Program of China (No.~2021YFA0718500), National Natural Science Foundation of China (No.~f), and Natural Science Foundation of Hubei Province (No.~2022CFB817).
 S.N. is supported by JSPS KAKENHI Grant No.~24K17053.
 T.K. thanks Shinya Matsuzaki for his fruitful comments.
 W.W. thanks the astrophysics group at Central China Normal University for valuable discussions.